 Track your expenses

 Understanding your expenses is key to successful pricing.
-If you don’t know how much it costs to operate your business, how will you know how much you need to make a profit?
+If you don’t know how much it costs to operate your business, how will you know how much you need to charge to make a profit?
 Tracking your expenses gives you a baseline to use for your pricing.
 From there, you can use a traditional cost-plus pricing model to add a percentage to your expenses and generate a profit with each client.

 Set your revenue goals